Visit Us

 We offer a variety of opportunities to see the College of Natural Resources for yourself.

-We want to help you find the right environment to flourish.
-Whether you’re interested in working with wildlife, engineering everyday products from natural resources, shaping environmental policies, managing land or boosting tourism and recreation programs in local communities, we’re here to help you pursue your passion and discover a world of career options.
+We’re here to help you find an environment where you can thrive.
+Whether you want to work with wildlife, engineer products from natural resources, shape environmental policy, manage land or support tourism and recreation in local communities, we can help you pursue your passion and explore a wide range of career paths.

 Online Information Sessions

-This is a great opportunity for your first connection to the College of Natural Resources.
-Designed for prospective high school or transfer students who have not yet applied to NC State, our live virtual session will provide an overview of the college and include a Q&A with current students.
+This is a great way to make your first connection with the College of Natural Resources.
+Designed for prospective high school and transfer students who have not yet applied to NC State, live virtual sessions offers an overview of the college and a Q&A with current students.

 Virtual Information Sessions